martinrotter/textosaurus/README.md

     - can load relatively big files (100 MB file should not be a problem),
     - can **print files including syntax highlighting** and printing to PDF,
     - hideable line numbers,
+    - simple find/replace functionality, which allows you to:
+        * search forward/backward for plain string or regular expression (C++ <regexp>),
+        * display number of occurrences of search phrase in a document.
     - switchable EOL mode for new documents,
     - EOL mode auto-detection,
     - **syntax highlighting** for many text formats,